-SRT (Secure Reliable Transport) is an open-source protocol that uses an intelligent packet retransmit mechanism on top of a UDP data flow, along with AES-128 and 256-bit encryption.
+Secure Reliable Transport (SRT) is an open-source protocol that uses an intelligent packet retransmit mechanism on top of a UDP data flow, along with AES-128 and 256-bit encryption.
 Dolby.io Real-time Streaming natively supports publishing from an SRT source.

-This document will guide you on how to use the SRT feature from Dolby.io Real-time Streaming with SRT-capable software or hardware.
+This document will guide you on how to broadcast an SRT Stream to Dolby.io Real-time Streaming with SRT-capable software or hardware.

-Click on the API tab for information on how to connect as a publisher and subscriber to your account.
+Click on the Publishing tab for information on how to connect as a publisher to your Dolby.io account.

 In order for you to publish to Dolby.io Real-time Streaming with SRT you will need two things from the form, the SRT publish path and SRT stream ID (which includes your unique Stream Name and Publishing Token).